 Improving Correctness

-Model Selection: Experiment with different foundation models, as factuality varies widely across architectures.
+Model Selection: Experiment with different input models, as factuality varies widely across architectures and providers.

-Verification Workflow: Use automated or human-in-the-loop workflows to review and override responses with low correctness confidence.
+Verification Workflow: Use workflows with additional verification steps, either automated or human-in-the-loop, to review and override responses with consistently low correctness.

 While Correctness provides a powerful factuality lens, it’s important to combine it with other guardrails like Context Adherence and Completeness for robust production safety.